 To shape the ON TO 2050 comprehensive regional plan, the Chicago Metropolitan Agency for Planning (CMAP) is conducting extensive public engagement around five possible Alternative Futures: Changed Climate, Walkable Communities, Innovative Transportation, Constrained Resources, and Transformed Economy.
 Each has distinct factors that could significantly shape our region for decades to come.
-We need your feedback on these futures from April through August 2017, so please check back often as one new future will be rolled out per month.
-CMAP will carefully consider all input while drafting the ON TO 2050 plan prior to its adoption in October 2018.

 What if climate change impacts have intensified in 2050?